milanovviktorio/BoomBox/README.md

 <br/>
 Bringing the World to Your Ear - One Word at a Time.

-A radio that is aimed at the seniors - improivng their everyday life, while taking into acount their difficulties.
+A radio that is aimed at the seniors - improivng their everyday life, while taking into account their difficulties.

 ## Contents